JohnEarnest/Decker/docs/lil.md

 The `=` comparison operator always produces the number 1 or 0 as a result.
 If _either_ operand is an interface or a nil value, they are equal only if both are identical.
 If _both_ arguments are numbers, they are compared numerically, and otherwise they are converted to strings and compared.

 The `<` and `>` comparison operators always produce the number 1 or 0 as a result.
-If _either_ operand is a number or nil, they are compared numerically.
+If _either_ operand is a number, they are compared numerically.
 Otherwise, the arguments are treated as strings and compared lexicographically.
 Note the differences between how these operators handle `nil` or mixed-type operands and the behavior of `=`!

 The `&` and `|` operators calculate the minimum or maximum of their arguments.
 As a consequence, for the numbers 0 and 1 they are equivalent to logical "AND" and logical "OR"- thus their notation.
 Applied to strings, they compare values lexicographically in the same fashion as `<` and `>`.